Professor Lord David Alton of

 Dr. Wibert Spaans

-Dr. Wilbert Spaans
+Dr. Wilbert Spaans is a

 Consultant Obstetrician Gynaecologist, working in Holland.
+He has had a long experience working

 in Southern Africa.